-Complications from the da Vinci Surgical Robot
+Complications From The Da Vinci Surgical Robot

 In 2000, Intuitive Surgical, Inc. gained FDA approval for their surgical robot, da Vinci.
 The device was intended to revolutionize the way surgeries were performed and minimize recovery time for patients.
 However, design flaws and technical issues with the robot during surgeries have led to a number of injuries and even death.

-What is the da Vinci Surgical Robot?
+What Is The Da Vinci Surgical Robot?

-Intuitive Surgical marketed the robot as a less invasive, more cost effective, and faster way to perform laparoscopic, urologic, and gynecological surgical procedures.
+Intuitive Surgical marketed the robot as a less invasive, more cost-effective, and faster way to perform laparoscopic, urologic, and gynecological surgical procedures.
 The device uses a small incision during a procedure, which should result in less risk of excessive blood loss and less time to heal.
 The da Vinci robot was intended, essentially, to be a precision tool to provide well-trained doctors with a more appealing surgical alternative for patients.

-Complications with Surgical Procedures
+Complications With Surgical Procedures

 Not long after the da Vinci system received FDA approval, problems with the machine arose.
 A number of post-surgical procedure complications were observed, including patients experiencing burns, punctures in tissue and organs, and internal bleeding.
 Many of these complications went undetected for a substantial period of time following the surgeries.
 In some cases, post-surgical excessive bleeding has resulted in death.